Exploring and visiting Burwick

 Image from George Low’s book (1879) A Tour through the Islands of Orkney and Shetland, page 27.
 Click to read.

 The final bit of the second circle is concerned with two disasters.
+The first is on the north side of the Church – just after you turn the corner.

 Stop 7: Lightning Strike